kuhndelmindo/controls-and-compliance-checklist/README.md

 These references were used to evaluate the organization's security controls and identify potential compliance gaps within the scope of the assessment.

 ## Recommendations
+Based on the audit findings, Botium Toys should prioritize improvements in access control, credential management, threat detection, operational resilience, and data protection.
+Key actions include implementing least privilege, separation of duties, password policies, a password management system, an intrusion detection system, disaster recovery planning, legacy system management, encryption, and asset classification.
+These measures would help reduce the risk of unauthorized access, improve the detection of security threats, strengthen operational resilience, and better protect sensitive information while supporting the organization's compliance obligations.

 ## Skills Demonstrated
 Internal IT audit fundamentals